What is A Medicare Supplement Plan N

 In most states, doctors who accept Medicare are permitted to charge up to 15% higher than Medicare’s “assigned fee” for any given medical service.

 At first glance, Medicare supplement Plan N and Medicare supplement plan G seem identical.
 As far as a checklist of benefits goes, they would both have all of the same boxes checked.
 The only difference is that with Medigap N, you’ve got those pesky copays to take care of.

 Are they really worth it?

-When you look at the difference in premiums, Plan N wins the race against Plan G in almost every single case.
+When you look at the difference in premiums, Medicare Plan N wins the race against Plan G in almost every single case.